f-a-r-a-z/rhyming-part/readme.md

 Type: `string`

 The word to get the rhyming part from.
+Uses the last word from the input.

 #### options